 AENEAS MOUNTAIN LOOKOUT

-First used as a camp lookout in 1916, followed by a log cabin with roof platform in 1920, a 20' pole tower with L-4 cab in 1934, and a 40' wooden tower with DNR live-in cab in 1958, a 42' wooden DNR live-in tower was constructed in 1980 and is listed on the National Historic Lookout Register.
-The summit has been continuously staffed every summer since 1916!
+First used as a camp lookout in 1914, a log cabin was added in 1920.
+Then a 20' pole tower with L-4 cab was constructed in 1934, followed by a 40' wooden tower with DNR live-in cab in 1958.
+The present 42' wooden DNR live-in tower was constructed in 1980 and is listed on the National Historic Lookout Register.
+The summit was been continuously staffed every summer from 1916 to 2020, but is now on emergency status.
+Known lookout personnel: 1923: Bill Knosher; 1947: Mabel Gavin; 1955: Ray Kresek; 1958: Melvin Alumbaugh; 1960-1961: Darlene Mills.

 Washington Dept. of Natural Resources